-The school/college premises provide a safe learning environment with secure access.
+The school premises provide a safe learning environment with secure access.
 We recognise there are different types of visitors, those in a professional capacity, children’s relatives or others visiting for school activities or visitors via a third party and have processes in place to ensure they are suitable, are checked and monitored as appropriate.

 We recognise the importance of allowing access for local authority children’s social care to conduct, or to consider whether to conduct an assessment and that staff from other partner agencies may need to visit to see a child or young person to either safeguard or promote their welfare.
 To support our decision making about appropriate checks regarding any professional visitor we operate using guidance outlined in the DDSCP Briefing Note - Professional Visitors to Schools.

-See school/college security and visitor’s policy.
+Please refer to our Visitor’s Policy.

 External speakers/visitors

-The school/college may ask external speakers or visitors to work with children or provide assemblies on subjects such as online safety, relationships/relationships and sex education and health education.
+The school may ask external speakers or visitors to work with children or provide assemblies on subjects such as online safety, relationships/relationships and sex education and health education.
 On these occasions there will be an assessment of the educational value, the age appropriateness of what is going to be delivered and whether relevant checks will be required, and an assessment made of what will be appropriate supervision.
 There will also be an agreement made in advance of the session/s on how a safeguarding report should be dealt with by an external visitor.
-See school/college policy/agreement for visiting speakers.
+See school policy/agreement for visiting speakers.

 Alternative provision

-The school/college continues to be responsible for any learner placed with an alternative provision provider.
-Learners in alternative provision often have complex needs and are vulnerable to additional risk of harm.
-We will ensure that the provider meets the needs of the learner and obtain written confirmation from the provider that appropriate safeguarding checks have been carried out on their staff and individuals working for the provider.
-The school/college also has arrangements in place to ensure attendance is monitored and that there are effective safeguarding arrangements within the provision.
-(Schools/colleges who organise work experience and or arrange children to stay with host families should reference the actions they take to safeguard children)
+The school continues to be responsible for the safeguarding any pupil placed with an alternative provision provider.
+Pupils in alternative provision often have complex needs and are vulnerable to additional risk of harm.
+We will ensure that the provider meets the needs of the pupil and obtain written confirmation from the provider that appropriate safeguarding checks have been carried out on their staff and individuals working for the provider.
+The school also has arrangements in place to ensure attendance is monitored and that there are effective safeguarding arrangements within the provision.

-Use of school/college premises for non-school/college activities
+Use of school premises for non-school activities

-Our school/college safeguarding arrangements will apply to all activities provided by the school/college under the direct supervision of school/college staff.
-Where activities are provided by another body, the governing body/trustees/proprietor will seek assurance that the provider has appropriate safeguarding/child protection policies and procedures in place, as outlined in the Keeping children safe in out-of-school settings guidance.
-This includes arrangements to liaise with the school/college where appropriate.
+Our school safeguarding arrangements will apply to all activities provided by the school under the direct supervision of school staff.
+Where activities are provided by another body, the governors/local academy committee/trustees will seek assurance that the provider has appropriate safeguarding/child protection policies and procedures in place, as outlined in the Keeping children safe in out-of-school settings guidance.
+This includes arrangements to liaise with the school where appropriate.
 This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll/attend the college.
 Safeguarding requirements are included in all lease/hire agreements.